-Following a review of the work of the Ulster-Scots Heritage Council (USHC) and representation from DCAL, the Agency approved core funding for USHC for a 3 year period commencing 1st June 2005.
-The Agency will make available funding of up to £250,000\ to the USHC for 2008.
-The Council will continue to engage in vital work in terms of representation, capacity building and developing community cohesion in addition to the ongoing project work such as the provision of speakers and materials, exhibitions, festivals etc. A review of the work of the Council will be carried out by February 2008
+Following a review of the work of the Ulster-Scots Heritage Council (USHC), the Agency approved core funding for USHC for a 3 year period commencing 1st June 2008.
+The Agency will make available funding of up to £310,000\ to the USHC for 2009.
+The Council will continue to engage in vital work in terms of representation, capacity building and developing community cohesion in addition to the ongoing project work such as the provision of speakers and materials, exhibitions, festivals etc. A review of the work of the Council will be carried out by June2009

-\ This is subject to Agency budget and satisfactory review of the work of the Heritage Council.
+\ This is subject to satisfactory review of the work of the Heritage Council